AthanorLabs/atomic-swap/docs/local.md

 Now, in terminal 3, we will interact with the swap daemon using `swapcli`.

-First we need mine some monero for Bob.
-Alice already has Ethereum, because she is using a prefunded by ganache address.
+First we need mine some XMR for Bob.
+Alice already has ETH, because she is using a prefunded by ganache address.
 You can see the balances for Bob with the following
 command:
 ```bash